jaydu1/crispyx/docs/usage.rst

 Quality control
 ---------------

-Call :func:`streamlined_crispr.pp.qc_summary` to filter cells, perturbations, and genes.
-The function writes a filtered AnnData file to disk and returns a new :class:`scr.AnnData` view pointing at the result so the next step can reuse the same handle without reopening the path.
+Call :func:`crispyx.pp.qc_summary` to filter cells, perturbations, and genes.
+The function writes a filtered AnnData file to disk and returns a new :class:`cx.AnnData` view pointing at the result so the next step can reuse the same handle without reopening the path.
 When ``control_label`` is omitted, perturbations containing strings such as ``ctrl`` or ``nontarget`` are chosen automatically and logged for reproducibility.
 Likewise, omitting ``gene_name_column`` falls back to ``adata.var_names`` with a helpful message.
-Individual helpers such as :func:`streamlined_crispr.pp.filter_cells` are also available for customised pipelines.
+Individual helpers such as :func:`crispyx.pp.filter_cells` are also available for customised pipelines.

 Effect size estimation
 ----------------------

-Two complementary estimators are exposed through :mod:`streamlined_crispr.pb`:
+Two complementary estimators are exposed through :mod:`crispyx.pb`:

-* :func:`streamlined_crispr.pb.average_log_expression`
+* :func:`crispyx.pb.average_log_expression`
-* :func:`streamlined_crispr.pb.pseudobulk`
+* :func:`crispyx.pb.pseudobulk`

 Each operates on the filtered dataset and produces an AnnData artifact containing the effect sizes per perturbation.
 The control label inference and gene name fallbacks described above apply here as well, so these functions can operate with minimal boilerplate on well-annotated datasets.
-Passing a ``scr.AnnData`` instance from the QC step avoids reopening the file path manually, and the returned wrappers expose ``.obs``/``.var`` tables with ``.load()`` helpers for materialising the full metadata only when requested.
+Passing a ``cx.AnnData`` instance from the QC step avoids reopening the file path manually, and the returned wrappers expose ``.obs``/``.var`` tables with ``.load()`` helpers for materialising the full metadata only when requested.

 Differential expression
 -----------------------

-Invoke :func:`streamlined_crispr.tl.rank_genes_groups` to compare perturbations against the control population while matching the familiar :func:`scanpy.tl.rank_genes_groups` interface.
+Invoke :func:`crispyx.tl.rank_genes_groups` to compare perturbations against the control population while matching the familiar :func:`scanpy.tl.rank_genes_groups` interface.
 Choose ``method="wilcoxon"`` (the default) for a Mann-Whitney U test, ``method="wald"`` for the streaming Wald test, or ``method="nb_glm"`` to fit the negative binomial GLM that supports covariates.
-The helper reuses the automatic control inference so a missing ``control_label`` triggers the same adaptive search used earlier, and the returned :class:`scr.AnnData` wrapper stores previews of the results in ``.uns`` so printing ``adata.uns["rank_genes_groups"]`` shows the top genes per perturbation while ``.load()`` retrieves the full tables on demand.
+The helper reuses the automatic control inference so a missing ``control_label`` triggers the same adaptive search used earlier, and the returned :class:`cx.AnnData` wrapper stores previews of the results in ``.uns`` so printing ``adata.uns["rank_genes_groups"]`` shows the top genes per perturbation while ``.load()`` retrieves the full tables on demand.